whatisthejava/versioning-with-external-aliases/Readme.md

 	public string Purpose = "Default Purpose added to V3";  //New attribute  added with default value public string Version = "v3";  // Update the version

+	public string Id { get; set; }  // From V1
+	public string Title { get; set; }  // From V1
+	public string Owner { get; set; }  // From V2
+	public string Purpose { get; set; }   // From V3
+	public List<Actor> Actors { get; set; } //New attribute
+	public string Version = "v4";  // Update the version
 ````

-## Changes from V1
+## Changes from V3
 We have now added the following projects
-*  v3Models
+*  v4Models
    * Add a reference to v1Models
 		* In the reference to v1Models add an Alias calling it v1Schemas.
    * Add a reference to v2Models
 		* In the reference to v2Models add an Alias calling it v2Schemas.
+   * Add a reference to v3Models
+		* In the reference to v3Models add an Alias calling it v3Schemas.
-*  v2Models.Test
+*  v4Models.Tests
    * Add a reference to v1Models
 		* In the reference to v1Models add an Alias calling it v1Schemas.
    * Add a reference to v2Models
 		* In the reference to v2Models add an Alias calling it v2Schemas.
-*  Aliases
    * Add a reference to v3Models
 		* In the reference to v3Models add an Alias calling it v3Schemas.
+   * Add a reference to v4Models
+		* In the reference to v4Models add an Alias calling it v4Schemas.

+*  Aliases
+	* Add a reference to v4Models
+		* In the reference to v4Models add an Alias calling it v4Schemas.

 And add the following  classes
-*  v3/ProcessesController
+*  v4/ProcessesController

 And add the following changes
 *  Aliases/Startup.cs
    * In ConfigureSwagger
-		* Appended  new c.SwaggerEndpoint("/swagger/v3.0/swagger.json", "V3"); to line 50
+		* Appended  new c.SwaggerEndpoint("/swagger/v4.0/swagger.json", "V4"); to line 51
 	* In ConfigureApiVersioning
-		* Update default version from 2.0 to 3.0
+		* Update default version from 3.0 to 4.0
    * In AddSwagger
-	   * Preappend   new c.SwaggerEndpoint("/swagger/v3.0/swagger.json", "V3"); to line 122
+	   * Preappend   new c.SwaggerEndpoint("/swagger/v3.0/swagger.json", "V3"); to line 123

 Add External Aliases
 *  In latest/ProcessesController
    * At top of file
-	   	* Add extern alias v3Schemas;
+	   	* Add extern alias v4Schemas;
-		* Modify using v3Schemas::Schemas;
+		* Modify using v4Schemas::Schemas;
-*  In v3/ProcessesController
+*  In v4/ProcessesController
 	* At top of file
+	   	* Add extern alias v4Schemas;

+*  In v4Models
+   * At top of file
 	  	* Add extern alias v3Schemas;

-*  In v3Models
-   * At top of file
-	  	* Add extern alias v2Schemas;

 *  In testApp
-	* Add v3 Page
+	* Add v4 Page
 		* redirect to correct version of API ;